-If you become pregnant while you are taking CIPROFLOXACIN Alphapharm, tell your doctor immediately.
+If you become pregnant while you are receiving CIPROFLOXACIN ALPHAPHARM, tell your

-If you develop diarrhoea, tell your doctor or pharmacist immediately.
+If you develop diarrhoea, tell your doctor, nurse or pharmacist immediately.

-Do this even if it occurs several weeks after you have finished your course of CIPROFLOXACIN Alphapharm.
-Diarrhoea may mean
+Do this even if it occurs several weeks after you have stopped receiving CIPROFLOXACIN

 Things you must not do